Optimal learning with $Q$-aggregation: Introduction and main results

 A central quantity that is used for the construction of aggregates is the empirical risk defined by

-for any real-valued function $f$ defined over $\cX$.
-A natural aggregation procedure consists in taking the function in $\cF$ that minimizes the empirical risk.
+for any real-valued function $f$ defined over $\mathcal{X}$.
+A natural aggregation procedure consists in taking the function in $\mathcal{F}$ that minimizes the empirical risk.
 This procedure is called empirical risk minimization (ERM).
-It has been proved that ERM is suboptimal for the aggregation problem \cite{JudRigTsy08,Cat04,LecMen10,Lec07,LeeBarWil96, RigTsy12}.
-Somehow, this procedure does not take advantages of the convexity of the loss since the class of functions on which the empirical risk is minimized to construct the ERM is $\cF$, a finite set.
-As it turns out, the performance of ERM relies critically on the convexity of the class of functions on which the empirical risk is minimized \cite{LeeBarWil96,LecMen10}.
-Therefore, a natural idea is to ``improve the geometry'' of $\cF$ by taking its convex hull ${\rm conv}(\cF)$ and then by minimizing the empirical risk over it.
-However, this procedure is also suboptimal \cite{LecMen09, DaiRigZha12}.
-The weak point of this procedure lies in the metric complexity of the problem: taking the convex hull of $\cF$ indeed ``improves the geometry'' of $\cF$ but it also increases by too much its complexity.
+It has been proved that ERM is suboptimal for the aggregation problem (cf. Proposition~2.1 in \cite{JudRigTsy08} or Chapter~3.5 in \cite{Cat04}, Theorem~1.1 in \cite{LecMen10}, Theorem~3 in \cite{Lec07}, Theorem~2 in \cite {LeeBarWil98} and Theorem~2.1 in \cite{RigTsy12}).
+Somehow, this procedure does not take advantage of the convexity of the loss since the class of functions on which the empirical risk is minimized to construct the ERM is $\mathcal{F}$, a finite set.
+As it turns out, the performance of ERM relies critically on the convexity of the class of functions on which the empirical risk is minimized \cite {LeeBarWil98,LecMen10}.
+Therefore, a natural idea is to ``improve the geometry'' of $\mathcal{F}$ by taking its convex hull $\operatorname{conv}(\mathcal{F})$ and then by minimizing the empirical risk over it.
+However, this procedure is also suboptimal \cite{LecMen09,DaiRigZha12}.
+The weak point of this procedure lies in the metric complexity of the problem: taking the convex hull of $\mathcal{F}$ indeed ``improves the geometry'' of $\mathcal{F}$ but it also increases by too much its complexity.
 The complexity of the convex hull of a set can be much larger than the complexity of the set itself and this leads to a failure of this naive convexification trick.
-Nevertheless, a compromise between geometry and complexity was stricken in \cite{Aud07} and \cite{LecMen09} where optimal aggregates have been successfully constructed.
-In \cite{Aud07}, this improvement is achieved by minimizing the empirical risk over a carefully chosen star-shaped subset of the convex hull of $\cF$.
-In \cite{LecMen09}, a better geometry was achieved by taking the convex hull of an appropriate subset of $\cF$ and then by minimizing the empirical risk over it.
+Nevertheless, a compromise between geometry and complexity was stricken in \cite{Aud08} and \cite{LecMen09} where optimal aggregates have been successfully constructed.
+In~\cite{Aud08}, this improvement is achieved by minimizing the empirical risk over a carefully chosen star-shaped subset of the convex hull of $\mathcal{F}$.
+In \cite {LecMen09}, a better geometry was achieved by taking the convex hull of an appropriate subset of $\mathcal{F}$ and then by minimizing the empirical risk over it.